magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-37689-->

 *  The Admin shopping cart now displays product prices in correct currencies for stores that support multiple currencies.
-Previously, prices were converted to the specified currency more than once — first when products were added to the cart from the storefront, and then again when the order was subsequently rendered on the Admin.
+Previously, prices were converted to the specified currency more than once — first, when products were added to the cart from the storefront, and then again when the order was subsequently rendered on the Admin.

 <!--- MC-36703-->

-*  Magento now empties the shopping cart as expected after an administrator completes an order from the Admin that was created by a customer on the storefront.
+*  Magento now empties the shopping cart as expected after an administrator completes an order from the Admin that was created by a shopper on the storefront.
 Previously, when the customer logged back in after the administrator completed the order, the storefront cart still contained order contents.

 <!--- MC-35640-->